Vegin Vegan Vegun!

 Onion Koji Is Key To Flavor

 Onion Koji is a homemade condiment that you can use instead of consommé in vegan recipes.
-We especially recommend using it in maitake mushrooms with soy milk cream pasta and lentil bolognese.
+We especially recommend using it in Vegan Creamy Maitake Mushroom Pasta and Lentil bolognese.
 There are many other uses, so it's convenient to have it on hand.

 🥣Instructions